-Koh Kong is still a relatively untouched part of Cambodia and a stopping point from which to go and explore the Cardamom Mountains.
+Koh Kong Island is still a relatively untouched part of Cambodia and a stopping point from which to go and explore the Cardamom Mountains.
 I’ve always had a thing about getting close to Cambodia’s nature trails so jungle trekking in Koh Kong seemed to be a perfect opportunity.

+Koh Kong is the largest island in Cambodia, close to the famed Koh Rong.
 A ‘wild west’ town five hours bus ride from Phnom Penh, Koh Kong town itself holds nothing of scenic value and you can walk around it in 15 minutes without finding anything of interest except some cheap local food.
 But you need to base yourself there for the trips out to the jungle, Koh Kong Island or the Peam Krasaop Wildlife Sanctuary.

 Jungle Trekking Tours in Koh Kong – Where to Start